How does lead get into drinking water?

 How can I reduce my risk of lead exposure if I think I have lead plumbing?

-- Always use cold water for cooking, drinking, and mixing infant formula.
+- Use cold water for cooking, drinking, and mixing infant formula.
 Lead is less likely to corrode into cold water.

-- If water has been sitting in your pipes for an extended period of time, such as overnight, while you're at work, or when you return from vacation, flush your plumbing by letting the cold water faucet run for 1 - 2 minutes before using the water for drinking or cooking.
+- If water sits in your pipes for an extended period of time, such as overnight, while you're at work, or when you're on vacation, flush your plumbing by letting cold water run for 1-2 min.

 Yes, we provide free lead testing upon request.
-If you think you have lead plumbing, call (843) 727-6800 to request a testing kit, or stop by one of our customer service locations.
+Call (843) 727-6800 to request a testing kit or visit one of our Customer Service locations.